JHU-PL-Lab/www-fpse/style-guide.md

 # OCaml Style Guide for FPSE

 Here are the FPSE guidelines for writing well-formatted, good-looking OCaml code.

-[Here](lecture/coding-guidelines.html) are the guidelines for writing _good_ code, not just _good-looking_ code, which we will cover later in lecture.
+Note that later in lecture we will cover the [coding guidelines](lecture/coding-guidelines.html) for writing _good_ code, not just _good-looking_ code.

 It matters that your code is easy to read, and this means following conventions.
 These are not all hard rules: code style involves judgment.
 But consistency is important, and you should have a good reason to depart from the conventions below.